 If you have noticed an unpleasant smell coming from your fireplace after winter ends, you are not alone.
 Fireplace odors are one of the most common complaints homeowners have as spring arrives.
-The short answer: the smell is usually coming from soot, creosote, or moisture inside the chimney, and it tends to get stronger as the weather warms up.
+The short answer is simple.
+The smell usually comes from soot, creosote, or moisture inside the chimney.
+It gets stronger as the weather warms up.

 Here is a breakdown of what causes fireplace odors after winter and what you can do about it.